My reviews often contain spoilers. So consider yourself warned.

 The best scenes in Halloween II are from Michael’s point of view, roving around the dark back streets of Haddonfield.
 These are the bits that John Carpenter shot after viewing Rick (who also incidentally directed Halloween: Resurrection) Rosenthal’s original cut and deeming it, “About as scary as Quincy.”

 I’ve read interviews and articles that stated there was tension on the set, conflicts, that Jamie Lee herself has said she wished she had more to do and wasn’t happy with the way they handled Laurie in this film.
 It’s easy to make excuses (but not for that wig).

 There wasn’t supposed to be a sequel.
-It was meant to be about that one night, it was supposed to be about how evil is a force of nature, it enters our lives, it decimates some, it causes destruction, and it disappears as quickly as it appeared.
+It was meant to be about that one night, about how evil is a force of nature – it enters our lives, it decimates some, it causes destruction, and it disappears as quickly as it appeared.
 The end.
 Although, whatever the reasons for the sequel, who can deny that anyone who loved the first movie didn’t want more of the night he came home?